cms-dev/cms/docs/External contest formats.rst

 - :file:`sol/*.h` and :file:`sol/*lib.pas`: if a grader is present, all other files in the :file:`sol` directory that end with ``.h`` or ``lib.pas`` are treated as auxiliary files needed by the compilation of the grader with the submitted solution.

-- :file:`cor/correttore` (checker): for tasks of types :ref:`tasktypes_batch` or :ref:`tasktypes_outputonly`, if this file is present, it must be the executable that examines the input and both the correct and the contestant's output files and assigns the outcome.
+- :file:`check/checker` (also accepted: :file:`cor/correttore`): for tasks of types :ref:`tasktypes_batch` or :ref:`tasktypes_outputonly`, if this file is present, it must be the executable that examines the input and both the correct and the contestant's output files and assigns the outcome.
 If the file is not present, a simple diff is used to compare the correct and the contestant's output files.

-- :file:`cor/manager`: for tasks of type :ref:`tasktypes_communication`, this executable is the program that reads the input and communicates with the user solution.
+- :file:`check/manager`: (also accepted: :file:`cor/manager`) for tasks of type :ref:`tasktypes_communication`, this executable is the program that reads the input and communicates with the user solution.

 - :file:`sol/stub.%l`: for tasks of type :ref:`tasktypes_communication`, this is the piece of code that is compiled together with the user submitted code, and is usually used to manage the communication with :file:`manager`.
 Again, all supported languages must be present.